-To update the waiting list, the PHA will send an email notification to all families using the online application process informing them of the requirement to log into their online waiting list application and confirm update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualifiesy for, the program.
-This update request will be sent to the email address that is listed on the online application.
-To update the information for the families using a paper application process, the PHA will send an update form via first class mail to the last address that the PHA has on record for the family.
-The update request, whether electronic or paper, will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.
+To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+This update request will be sent to the last address that the PHA has on record for the family.
+The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.